dankwen/JavaScript_TodoList/README.md

 Project 4: To-Do List — Events & Interfaces
 You have received the following from a client:

 I need a simple to-do list for my site.
 I want to add tasks, filter tasks, and mark them as done.
-The interface should respond to typing, clicking, and keyboard shortcuts,(such as pressing shift refreshing the page), though this will be primarily used on mobile devices.
+The interface should respond to typing, clicking, and keyboard shortcuts, though this will be primarily used on mobile devices.

 Create a functioning application based on the client’s request.
 Your instructor will act as the client.